adrianandrei-ca/pgunit/README.md

 CREATE EXTENSION DBLINK ; --add SCHEMA myschema if you want pgunit to run in a dedicated schema such as 'myschema'
 ```

 You should run `PGUnit.sql` code using either the `psql` command line tool or any other tool and have it deployed in the public schema of the selected database or a dedicated schema, such as `pgunit`.
-The code should be deployed as superuser, but can be used by ordinal users.
+The code should be deployed as superuser, but can be used by ordinary users.

 ## Removal
 The `PGUnitDrop.sql` has the code you can use to remove all `PGUnit` code from the database.